rertyy/tp/docs/DeveloperGuide.md

 **Current**: Our application now imposes limitations on tag length, restricting users from inputting longer tags, which may hinder organization and labeling efforts.

-**Future**: To address this, we aim to extend the maximum length of tags supported within the system.
-This enhancement will empower users to provide more descriptive labels and organize content more effectively, enhancing usability.
+**Future**: To address this, we aim to increase the maximum length of tags supported within the system, enabling users to provide more descriptive labels and organize content effectively.

 4. Resolution Support